ministryofjustice/security-guidance/docs/passwords.md

 ## Password reset

 If a password lock occurs, a reset is necessary.
-This requires action by the system administrator or the MoJ Service Desk.
+This requires action by the system administrator or the MoJ IT Service Desk.
 The process should be like issuing the password for the first time.
 Other account details are not changed during the reset.
 This helps avoid losing any work.
 Checks ensure that an attacker cannot use the password reset process.

 ## Blocking bad passwords